foltanyi/DieWelle/README.md

 ### Related work

-We have found [this paper](https://cs224d.stanford.edu/reports/BartleAric.pdf) in the subject that gave us some ideas to try out later at the modelling fase, for example using a convolucional neural network.
+We have found [this paper](https://cs224d.stanford.edu/reports/BartleAric.pdf) in the subject that gave us some ideas to try out later at the modelling phase, for example using a convolutional neural network.
+We also found [this paper](https://pdfs.semanticscholar.org/ab57/f45889b7099b98eea56399782dc7a4d5893a.pdf), which uses CNN-s to predict gender and age of blog posts, and [this paper](https://web.stanford.edu/class/cs224n/reports/6846198.pdf) where they predict genders of poems, with using CNN-s for extracting high level features from the text, and RNN-s to capture long term dependencies.

 ### Plans

-We would like to try different kinds of networks (fully connected, convolucional) and compare the results.
+We would like to try different kinds of networks (fully connected, convolutional, LSTM) and compare the results.
+We also planning to try other data preprocessing algorithms like stemming, for reducing vocabulary size, if necessary.